rollandvass/Terminal-Battle-Simulator/FIXME.md

-Feature BTS-1

-Tournament feature added (Winner fights next)

-Problem:
-Characters keep their Health and Armor from the old fight.
+Bug:
-Update: Health is reset, but armor isn't
+When a winner is nominated, its' health is reset, but armor isn't

+Ref:
+Character.resetStats();